eloisasmorais/smart-brain/README.md

 The application will call the 'Face Detection' API made by Clarifai.
 If there's a face in the picture, the API will return the coordinates that are going to be used to draw a box around the face area.

-You can find the final result by clicking this link: https://appsmartbrain.herokuapp.com/.
+You can find the final result by clicking on this link: https://appsmartbrain.herokuapp.com/.

-Thank you for you visit! :)
+Thank you for your visit! :)